-From: McCarthy, Pat (SAO) <mccarthyp@sao.wa.gov>
+From: McCarthy, Pat (SAO) < mccarthyp@sao.wa.gov>

-Sent: Wednesday, June 10, 2020 1:02 PM To: Muzzall, Ron <Ron.Muzzall@leg.wa.gov> Subject: Employment Security Department
+Sent: Wednesday, June 10, 2020 1:27 PM To: Jinkins, Laurie < laurie.jinkins@leg.wa.gov> Subject: Employment Security Department

-Dear Senator Muzzall,
+Dear Speaker Jinkins,

-Thank you for your June 5th letter regarding difficulties your constituents are facing with the unemployment insurance program overseen by the Employment Security Department, and the related theft of benefits through a major fraud scheme.
-Like you, I have heard from Washingtonians wanting to understand how this fraud and benefit delays could have occurred, especially in a time when so many have lost their jobs and need the extra help these benefits offer.
+As you know, in the midst of a global pandemic and economic crisis, the unemployment insurance program overseen by the Employment Security Department was successfully targeted in a major fraud scheme.
+Like you, I have heard from Washingtonians wanting to understand how this fraud could have occurred and why benefits were delayed, especially in a time when so many have lost their jobs and need the extra help those benefits offer.

-Routine audits are essential to accountability, and previously scheduled audit work is under way now at ESD.
+Several legislators have asked how the State Auditor's Office can help.
+First, routine audits are essential to accountability, and previously scheduled audit work is under way now at ESD.
 Clearly, a large loss has occurred - despite recovering more than \$300 million in stolen funds - and that loss will have a significant effect on the state's federal grant audit and the comprehensive annual financial report for 2020.